austince/image-processing/README.md

 * `-t [NUMBER]` : Specify a threshold for the various suppression
 * `-gs [NUMBER]` : Specify the sigma to be used for the Gaussian filter
 * `-op [OPERATION]` : Specify the operation to perform

+## Documentation
+Look for a doxygen-generated pdf called `refman.pdf` for full source documentation.

+Source Code can be found in the `detection` directory.